dekarrin/ictiobus/docs/ictcc.md

                     priority 0, the default priority, therefore having no effect.
-* `unused`        - issued when a token defined in a spec is never used in any rule of the context free grammar as a terminal symbol.
+* `unused`        - issued when a token defined in a spec is never used in any rule of the context-free grammar as a terminal symbol.
 * `ambig`         - issued when a grammar results in a parser with an ambiguous parsing decision (LR conflict) for some rule of the grammar.
 * `validation`    - issued when a warnable condition occurs during frontend validation.
-* `import`        - issued when the correct import for generated code cannot be inferred due to outputing the Go package into a directory not within a Go module, GOPATH, or GOROOT.
+* `import`        - issued when the correct import for generated code cannot be inferred due to outputting the Go package into a directory not within a Go module, GOPATH, or GOROOT.
 * `val-args`      - issued when validation cannot be performed due to a missing --hook or --ir flag.